yunuskorkmaz/docs.tr-tr/docs/fsharp/language-reference/query-expressions.md

 </td></tr></table>

-<span data-ttu-id="acebd-229">Aşağıdaki kod, bu örnekler için örnek veritabanı oluşturmak için kullanılabilir.</span><span class="sxs-lookup"><span data-stu-id="acebd-229">The following code can be used to create the sample database for these examples.</span></span>
+<span data-ttu-id="7c70b-229">Aşağıdaki kod bu örneklere örnek veritabanı oluşturmak için kullanılabilir.</span><span class="sxs-lookup"><span data-stu-id="7c70b-229">The following code can be used to create the sample database for these examples.</span></span>

 <pre><code class="lang-sql">SET ANSI_NULLS ON
 GO